 the fifth of its Formative Age.
 Such a freshness of vitality as was displayed at this historic gathering came to be understood as a manifestation of the rising quality of activity throughout the community.
 Pursuit during the past year of the essentials for advancing the process of entry by troops confirmed this observation.
 The path was thus paved for the Five Year Plan, the first venture being entered upon in the Fifth Epoch.

 357.3 In augmenting major efforts of the previous Four Year Plan that brought into being more than 300 training institutes, the Twelve Month Plan achieved its purpose.
 It gathered significance through the notable responses of institutions and individuals to the call for a greater focus on the spiritual nurturing of children and the involvement of junior youth in Bahá’í community life.
-The training of teachers of children’s classes and the inclusion of junior youth in the institute process have become a regular part of Bahá’í activity in a number of countries.
+The training of teachers of children’s classes and the inclusion of junior youth in the institute process have become a regular part of Bahá’í activities in a number of countries.
 Despite its brevity, the Twelve Month Plan had an importance beyond the objectives specifically assigned.
 The Plan was a dynamic link between a highly eventful epoch in Bahá’í history and the immensely promising prospects of a new one, for which its achievements have so well prepared the community.
 It has been etched in our annals, too, for the enduring effects of the Faith’s activities at the end of the twentieth century—a century that deserves to be reflected upon by any Bahá’í who wishes to understand the tumultuous forces that influenced the life of the planet and the processes of the Cause itself at a crucial time in humanity’s social and spiritual evolution.
 As an aid to so worthy an effort, Century of Light, a review of the twentieth century, was prepared at our request and under our supervision.

 357.4 On many occasions during this one-year endeavor, the external affairs activities of the Faith were especially visible.
 Consider, for example, the instances of Bahá’í representatives’ having participated prominently in the millennial events that took place in May, August and September at the urging of the Secretary-General of the United Nations.
 The implications of so close and conspicuous an involvement of the Bahá’í International Community with the processes of the Lesser Peace will require the passage of time to be properly understood.
 Among other highlights was the continental colloquium organized in India by the Institute for Studies in Global Prosperity, a new agency operating under the aegis of the Bahá’í International Community.
 Adopting the theme of “science, religion and development,” the conference featured the participation of leading non-governmental organizations of India, as well as that of institutions of such